1990 FIFA World Cup: Group F

 Group F featured the Netherlands, England, the Republic of Ireland and Egypt.
 In the six group games, no team managed to score more than once in a match.
-England beat Egypt 1–0, the only match with a decisive result, and that was enough to win the group.
+England beat Egypt 1–0—the only match with a decisive result—and that was enough to win the group.
 England took the lead with an early goal for Lineker against Ireland, but Sheedy's late equaliser secured a draw.
 The Netherlands drew with Egypt: they had taken a 1–0 lead, but Egypt equalised with a penalty by Abdelghani.
-England then drew 0–0 with the Netherlands; a goal from a free-kick by Pearce was disallowed.
-For the second World Cup in succession, however, England lost their captain Bryan Robson to an injury which put him out of the tournament, just over halfway through their second match.
+England then drew 0–0 with the Netherlands; a goal from a free-kick by Pearce was disallowed, Pearce having failed to register that it was an indirect free kick, and scoring directly.
+Lineker also had a goal disallowed for offside.
+For the second World Cup in succession, however, England lost their captain Bryan Robson to an injury which put him out of the tournament, just over halfway through their second match: he was replaced by David Platt in the side, and by Shilton as captain.
 Ireland missed a number of scoring opportunities in the second half of the other 0–0 draw against Egypt.
 After the first four matches all four teams had equal records with two draws, one goal for and one goal against.
 England's victory over Egypt, thanks to a 58th-minute goal from Mark Wright, put them top of the group: in the other match, Gullit gave the Netherlands the lead against Ireland, but Niall Quinn scored a second-half equaliser and the two teams finished in second and third, still with identical records.
-Both teams qualified but they had to draw lots to place the teams in second and third place.
+Both teams qualified, but they had to draw lots to place the teams in second and third place.